syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Tri-state sorting

-In addition to sorting the data in ascending/descending order, the SfDataGrid unsort the data in the original order by clicking the header again after sorting to descending order by setting the [SfDataGrid.allowTriStateSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowTriStateSorting.html) property to true.
+In addition to sorting the data in ascending or descending order, the SfDataGrid unsort the data in the original order by clicking the header again after sorting to descending order by setting the [SfDataGrid.allowTriStateSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowTriStateSorting.html) property to true.
 When this property is set, sorting in each column iterates through three sort states: ascending, descending, and unsort.

 {% tabs %}
 {% highlight Dart %}